jonjohnsontc/songwriter-graph/project_plan.md

     - Then, for every song, a given author would have a collection of "topics" that would relate to them
   - PCA on each song?
 - Means of recommending songs from given songwriters
+  - Likely cosine similarity matrix b/w the two (unless i have the math wrong)
+- Means of mapping songwriters to one another
+  - Likely cosine (or other distance metric)
 - Audio analysis for remaining tracks that I don't yet have
 - For future: means of scraping additional PRO websites
 - Deduplicating songwriters